Keyboard shortcuts

 Monitor States

-The state of a monitor is determined by the return value of the test script.
+The state of a monitor is determined by the return value of the test script or manually set by scripts/expressions.
+The six states, in order of precedence, are:

 Metadata